denten-books/plain-text/5-chapter.md

 [^ln5-stein]: Translations are mine throughout, referenced were appropriate with @kalmar_volkerpsychologie_1987.
 See also @danziger_origins_1983 and
 @diriwachter_volkerpsychologie_2004.

+[^ln5-james]: In @james_principles_1890, 233-4 we find: "For it is obvious and palpable that our state of mind is never precisely the same.
+Every thought we have of a given fact is, strictly speaking, unique, and only bears a resemblance of kind with our other thoughts of the same fact [...]
+Often we are ourselves stuck at the strange differences in our successive views of the same thing.
+We wonder how we ever could have opined as we did last month about a certain matter [...]
+What was unreal has grown real, and what was exciting is insipid [...] and as for the books, what was there to find so mysteriously significant in Goethe, or in John Mill so full of weight?
+Instead of all this, more zestful than ever is the work, the work; and fuller and deeper the import of common duties, and of common goods."

 ### 5.8 Anarchive
 ### Works Cited